inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 and it really is!
-Let me select, copy and slightly modify an example from the [daringfireball](https://daringfireball.net/projects/markdown/basics) to compare the Markdown text and the equivalent written in HTML, that is what the Perl converter
+Let me select, copy and slightly modify an example from the [daringfireball](https://daringfireball.net/projects/markdown/basics) to compare the Markdown text and the equivalent written in HTML, *i.e.* what the Perl converter
 renders: